 We maintained an at-the-market equity issuance program ("ATM") pursuant to the terms of which we could sell, from time-to-time, common shares of our beneficial interest up to an aggregate sales price of approximately \$23.3 million to or through Merrill Lynch, Pierce, Fenner and Smith, Incorporated ("Merrill Lynch"), as sales agent and/or principal.
 The common shares were offered pursuant to the Registration Statement filed with the Securities and Exchange Commission, which became effective during the fourth quarter of 2015.
-During the third quarter of 2017, we met our aggregate sales threshold of \$23.3 million pursuant to this program.
+During the third quarter of 2017, we met our aggregate sales threshold of \$23.3 million pursuant to this program and no shares were issued pursuant to the ATM in 2018.